Aasyss/MovesInternationalAppointmentManagementSystem/README.md

 GOOGLE_CLIENT_SECRET=

-*Note: For my lecturer, I have provided you another file called `.env` .
-This file contains the logins and credentials with secret keys for APIs.
-Please copy this file inside MIAMS folder.
+*Note: For my lecturer, I have provided you another file called 'Environment variables.docx' .
+This file contains the logins and credentials with secret keys for APIs. follow the following steps please:

+1. Create `.env` file inside MIAMS folder.
+2. Please copy the contents of "Environment Variables.docx" file inside `.env` file.

 After that, follow the following steps below:
 ```sh